 News story originally written on December 5, 1998

-Endeavour is scheduled to land in Florida on the night of December 15th.
+Endeavour is scheduled to land in Florida on December 15th.

 You might also be interested in: